psaikido/hugle.uk/pages/suttas/sn/130-tangle.md

 ---
 layout: suttas-sn
-title: "SN 1.7.6 Jata Sutta: The Tangle"
+title: "SN 1.7.6 Jaṭā Sutta: The Tangle"
 ---

-A brahmin called Jata Bharadvaja says to the Buddha:
+A brahmin called Jaṭā Bharadvaja says to the Buddha:

 "A tangle within,
 a tangle without,